 All decking material shall be composed of dimension lumber (2" nominal thickness) or span rated decking in accordance with the American Lumber Standard Committee Policy for Evaluation of Recommended Spans for Span Rated Decking Products (November 5, 2004).
 Attach decking to each joist with 2-8d threaded nails or 2-#8 screws.
-Space decking boards approximately $^{1}/{8}$ " apart.
+Space decking boards approximately $1/8$ " apart.
 See Figure 11 for decking connection requirements at the rim joist.
 Decking may be placed from an angle perpendicular to the joists to an angle of 45 degrees to the joists.
 Each segment of decking must bear on a minimum of 4 joists (or 4 supports).
+Decking not meeting these requirements may be substituted when the product has been approved by the authority having jurisdiction.